-- In [Items to display:], check the item you would like to display and uncheck the items you would like to hide. - In [Items to display:], select the desired items and click or to rearrange them.
+- In [Items to display:], check the item you would like to display and uncheck the items you would like to hide. - In [Items to display:], select the desired items and click 🔊 or 🔽 to rearrange them.

-Each time you click an item name, the status of the item switches between "selected" and "deselected".
+To deselect an item, click it while holding down the "Ctrl" key ("Command" key in Mac OS).
 You can select multiple items.